bartlettroscoe/bartlettroscoe.github.io/reading-list.md

 edition are exactly the same as published in the original edition in 1975.
 There are four additional chapters with some updated information as of 1995 (when the 20th anniversary edition was published).
-The added chapter 18 "Propositions of the Mythical Man Month: True of False?" is a great summary of the (original) first 15 chapters.
+The added chapter 18 "Propositions of the Mythical Man Month: True or False?" is a great summary of the (original) first 15 chapters.
 Going over these propositions, you see a great many of the ideas and foundations for modern (2009) Lean/Agile software engineering methods.
 It is very comforting to know that many of the principles in Lean/Agile methods have more than a 40 year history.
-Some of the best material in the book is where Dr. Brooks gives the essence of the joys and challenges of software in Chapter 1 (i.e. 1975) and also where he identifies and discusses the essential complexities in software engineering that will never be magically solved (in the 1995 material).
+Some of the best material in the book is where Dr. Brooks gives the essence of the joys and challenges of software in chapter 1 (i.e. 1975) and also where he identifies and discusses the essential complexities in software engineering that will never be magically solved (in the 1995 material).
 What is great about the later 1995 material is that it is almost 100% consistent with modern (2009)